ad-ha/ide_api/README.md

-# ie_api
+# ide_api

-i-DE Home Assistant Custom Integration
+Iberdrola Distribución (i-DE) Home Assistant Custom Integration

+## Description

+Adds integration with i-DE in Home Assistant

-This sensor will update every 2 hours.
+This sensor will update every hour.

-## How to install
+Important: Keep in mind that each reading is done directly to your home meter, and it takes sometime to return a result.
+As per i-DE it may take up to 2 minutes to get a reading.

+## Getting Started

+### Dependencies

+You should have a i-DE username and access to the Clients' website.
+You may register here: [Área Clientes | I-DE - Grupo Iberdrola](https://www.i-de.es/consumidores/web/guest/login).

+Make sure to complement all information to have an "Advanced User" profile.

 ### Manual method